Cloudlynx/docs/gettingstarted.rst

 * **Destination Port On Instances** – Define a port range.
 To open a single port, enter the same value twice.
 The Internet Control Message Protocol (ICMP) does not support ports; enter values to define the codes and types of ICMP traffic to be allowed instead.
 * **Source of Traffic** – The source can be defined either as an IP address, an IP address range, or as another security group in the cloud.

+.. sidebar:: **Note:**

-**Note:** Rules are automatically enforced for that security group as soon as you create or modify them.
+   Rules are automatically enforced for that security group as soon as you create or modify them.
 This takes effect on the instances that have the security group assigned to it.

 .. image:: _static/gettingstarted/fig30.png
    :alt: Edit Security Group Rules